 Priscilla Gagné earned her first major title in 2018 when she won the women's 52 kilos title at the Pan Am Para judo championships in Calgary.
+That same year she was the first Canadian female medallist at the IBSA World Championships where she won the bronze and earned valuable qualifying points for the 2020 Paralympic Games.

 She produced her first big international success in judo in 2015 when she won the bronze medal at a Para judo World Cup in Hungary which featured nearly 200 competitors from 31 countries.
 A few weeks later she added a silver at the Toronto 2015 Parapan American Games.
 The following season she was fifth in her Paralympic Games debut.